bingomanatee/forest/README.md

 ```

+A word of warning; `myName.do.set[field]` is **only one of the many ways a leaf's property's values can be changed.**

+* you can also change a leaf's property value by calling `myLeaf.next({key: value})`;
+* if the property is managed by a branch, you can call `myLeaf.branches('key').next(value)`.
+* If the leaf is not a root, changes to a root can percolate upwards and change a leaf's property value by indirectly
+  calling next (as above).

+If you want a bulletproof way to constrain a leaf's property, put it under a branch with a throwing test.

 ### Async actions

 Actions are designed to be **synchronous**; any errors that happen asynchronously are _NOT going to get trapped by the